MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases

+- 1.0.1.0	(2021/06/28)
+  - Delete [FSLogix profiles](#Delete-FSLogix-profiles-from-the-user-sessions-menu) from the user sessions menu
 - 1.0.0.9	(2021/06/24)
   - Deployment tags can be configure on a per host pool level
   - Note: The update removes the temporary stored session statistic for the last 12 hours (once to create an index to show the data faster)